Our advice recipients are public authorities, including:

 Legitimate process

 The basis for the advice including the scientific analysis and peer review is fully documented and public through our website.
 The process is transparent as all steps in the process are open to observers from competent authorities.
-The final advice is agreed by Advisory Committee (ACOM), which includes scientists appointed by each ICES member country government.
+The advice is agreed upon by Advisory Committee (ACOM), which includes scientists appointed by each ICES member country government.

-Operational and policy relevant advice
+Operational and policy-relevant advice

 Read the Guide to ICES advisory framework and principles.